Skip to main content

 • Receives telemetry from multiple zones

-• Supports detection and investigation activities
+• Supports detection and investigation

-6. Support & Control Services Zone
+6. Support & Control Services Zone (Hell - Planned)

-This zone includes operational support systems required to maintain and evolve the environment.
+This zone includes operational support systems.

 Examples: